 Sharp`s windows are composed of laminated glass.
 All which are infused with solar cells.

-Part of the sunlight is absorbed and used to generate a current, while most of what`s left shines through the window, making it transparent.
+Part of the sunlight is absorbed.
+It’s then used to generate a current.
+All while most of what`s left shines through the window.
+Thereby making it transparent.

-The solar panel windows will convert about 6.8% of incoming solar energy into electricity and have a maximum output of 95 watts.
-This is obviously much less then conventional solar panels, which usually operate somewhere in the range 15-20%, but the new invention will be used quite differently.
+The solar panel windows will convert about 6.8% of incoming solar energy into electricity.
+In addition, it will have a maximum output of 95 watts.
+This is obviously much less then conventional solar panels.
+All which usually operate around 15-20%.
+However, this invention will be used quite differently.

-“If we could retrofit every high-rise building’s standard windows with this solar panel glass, buildings would each become its own power plant capable of generating at least a percentage of its energy needs,” said environmental writer David Quilty at Revmodo.
+“If we could retrofit every high-rise building’s standard windows.
+All with this solar panel glass.
+Well then buildings would each become its own power plant.
+Those that are capable of generating.
+That’s at least a percentage of its energy needs.”

 Source: Sharp Japan